curvedinf/hypercells/README.md

 - `uid`: Optional.
 A string that identifies this hypercells context.
 Default: a random uuid.
 Default behavior is unoptimal because it creates a new context for each instance on every page load.
 If the uid is reused. for each user's instance, hypercells will reuse a context instead of creating a new one each time.
 - `context_class`: Optional.
-A string that is passed to the client javascript to aid in styling different hypercells instances.
+A string that is passed to the client javascript to distinguish different hypercells instances for styling purposes.
 - `num_pages`: Optional.
 An integer value of how many pages of data to load per request
 - `page_length`: Optional.
 An integer value of how many rows of data to load per page.
 - `loading_edge_pages`: Optional.
 An integer value of how many pages in advance of the currently loaded data's edge